-The Company had a long-term distribution agreement with Pioneer regarding conventional (non-GMO) varieties, and a production agreement with Pioneer (relating to GMO-traited varieties).
+The Company had a long-term distribution agreement with Pioneer Hi-Bred International, Inc., or Pioneer, now a subsidiary of Corteva Agriscience, Inc., which is jointly referred to as Corteva, regarding conventional (non-GMO) varieties, and a production agreement with Pioneer (relating to GMO-traited varieties).
 These agreements were terminated on May 20, 2019.
 See Note 4 for further discussion.